-Make saving for retirement easier by making your deposits automatic.
-How?
 Have funds auto-debited from your paycheck directly into your retirement savings account.
 401(k) and 403(b) deposits are usually automatically pulled from your paycheck.
-However, if for some reason your deposits are not automated, make a payroll request to make it happen.
+However, if, for some reason, your deposits are not automated, make a payroll request to make it happen.

 Automatic transfers take the stress out of saving.
 And you'll never forget to make a transfer again!
 Plus, you won’t get the chance to overthink whether or not you should make the transfer or not.

 Have an inconsistent income?
 Just not ready to automate?
 Then set reminders on your phone around each pay period reminding you to make those transfers to your retirement accounts!

 Putting off retirement savings until you make more money?
 Not a great idea.

 This basically means that you could have to work longer than you expected in your old age and/or have to rely on government assistance to survive.

 By putting it off, you lose valuable time to take advantage of the power of compounding— the key to growing your money long-term.
 So start with what you have now, no matter how small it might be.
 Those small amounts will add up in a big way over the long term.